-The Ferguson Center is home to many departments committed to student life at The University of Alabama.
+The UA Student Center is home to many departments committed to student life at The University of Alabama.
 Below you’ll find a listing of these departments and their contact information.

 The Blackburn Institute is developing a network of leaders, the Blackburn Fellows, who have a clear understanding of the challenges that face the state of Alabama.
 The Institute provides the fellows opportunities to explore issues and identify strategic actions that will improve the quality of life for our state and nation.

 The Blackburn Institute is named in honor of Dr. John L. Blackburn.
 A nationally renowned leader in higher education, Dr. Blackburn served as dean of students at The University of Alabama and was instrumental in the University’s peaceful integration.
 In 1994, The University of Alabama’s Division of Student Affairs formed the Institute to foster Dr. Blackburn’s belief that people link strategic actions through the generations for progressive and ethical change.

 At The University of Alabama, the Center for Service and Leadership strives to enhance the student experience through active and diverse engagement opportunities in the community.
 These meaningful and experiential learning opportunities provide students the ability to enhance their leadership skills while becoming active, global citizens.
 The Center is built upon the foundation that service is transformational for both individuals and communities.